lucapette/website/content/writing/the-appeal-of-static-typing.md

 It's a bit of a chicken-and-egg situation: Statically typed languages have better tools because they are easier to write compared to dynamically typed languages.
-The tools are easier to write because statically compiled languages have better statical analysis tool.
+The tools are easier to write because statically compiled languages are easier to statically analyse.

-The flagship example of how much better the editing experience can be is autocompletion.
+The flagship example of how much better the editing experience is with statically typed language is autocompletion.

 I remember spending countless hours getting Ruby autocompletion working.
 It was never good enough.

 The experience with Java or Kotlin is flawless.

-But maybe the best example of the difference is JavaScript vs TypeScript.
+The best example of this difference is JavaScript vs TypeScript.
 The experience with TypeScript is so much better that autocompletion would be enough of a good reason to adopt TypeScript.

-IntelliJ also guided me to more idiomatic Java or Kotlin code.
-The IDE provides warning and suggests improvements based on best practice.
-It sounds like a little thing but it has a significant impact on the way you can learn a new language.
+The editing experience is also better for learning purposes.
+IntelliJ suggests more idiomatic Java or Kotlin code all the time.
+It provides warnings and suggests improvements based on best practice.

+It is a little thing but it has a significant impact on the way you can learn a new language.
 Let me provide an example:

 ```java
 val favouriteThings = listOf("Raindrops on roses", "Whiskers on kittens")